In response to the rapidly growing influence of managed care, the pharma industry has undergone significant transformation.

 Utilization management was put in place to allow payers to determine whether a treatment or drug ordered by a physician is really necessary.
-Since the mid-1970s managed care organizations have gradually replaced private practices of individuals physicians, fee-for-service reimbursement, and independent hospitals.
+Since the mid-1970s managed care organizations have gradually replaced the private practices of individuals physicians, fee-for-service reimbursement, and independent hospitals.

 Key Players In The Managed Care Space

 The three major types of managed care organizations are.

 - Health Maintenance Organizations (HMOs)

 In the U.S., PPOs are by far the most common forms.
 Of the three, HMOs are the most restrictive, PPOs are the most flexible and POS plans are somewhere in-between.